-Small businesses will be banned from charging fees for card payments from next year.
+Small businesses will be banned from charging any fees for card payments from next year.

 The move comes as the UK begins to implement an EU directive aimed at increasing transparency and fairness around consumer payments.

-Currently, merchants often make large surcharges for payments made typically by credit card.
+Currently, merchants often charge customers a fee for payments made typically by credit card.
 The government does the same, with charges being made by HMRC and the DVLA when individuals settle tax bills or renew their car tax.

 Announcing the new regulations, economic secretary to the Treasury Stephen Barclay said: “Rip-off charges have no place in modern Britain, and that’s why card charging in Britain is about to come to an end.
 This is about fairness and transparency.”